sohailcodes-ai/clutch/README.md

 Clutch uses ELO-based competitive rating.

-Rating is not treated as an isolated database number.
-It is part of a larger player state that can include:
+Rating exists within the context of the relevant competitive stack.

+A player's competitive state can include:

 ```text
 current rating